Part A Hospitalization

 When you age into Medicare or take Medicare Part B after retiring; you are in an open enrollment or guarantee issue period where there are no medical questions asked to obtain coverage.

 Choosing the right plan for you is critical to your financial future.
-Make sure you have the right information before making a decision.
-Unlike Medicare Advantage, you are required to prove insurability if not in the guaranteed issue period.
+Make sure you have the right information before deciding.
+Unlike Medicare Advantage, you are required to prove insurability if not in the guaranteed issue period

 Since Medicare Supplements do not cover prescription medications, you will need a separate drug plan.